-To conduct a successful keyword search, you need tools that give you keywords with their monthly search volume.
-And you need a way to structure the found keywords.
+To carry out successful keyword research, you need tools that show you keywords with their monthly search volume.
+And you need a way to structure the keywords you find.

 Which tools do you prefer to use for your keyword research, and why?

-Do you have questions about keyword research or the article?
+Do you have any questions about keyword research or this article?
 Feel free to use the comment function.
-You want to be informed about new blog posts on SEO and Online Marketing?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+You want to be informed about new articles on SEO and online marketing?
+Then follow us on Twitter, Facebook or via our newsletter.